transitiverobotics/transitive/cloud/homepage/docs/Hosted/getting-started.md

 :::

 The `curl` command fetches the install script from our servers and runs it.
 It installs the Transitive Robotics agent in `~/.transitive` and adds a systemd user service to start it on boot.
 The agent is responsible for providing very basic status information about your device and for installing and starting capabilities.
-If you ever want to remove the agent, its services, and all capabilities it has installed, you can use the `~/.transitive/usr/bin/uninstall.sh` script included.
+If you ever want to remove the agent, its services, and all capabilities it has installed you can use the `~/.transitive/bin/uninstall.sh` script.

 Once the agent is installed you will see your device on your Fleet page.